tanuj-kalonia/Brain_Cancer_Classification/README.md

 # Brain_Cancer_Classification
-An AI based mode classifies the brain cancer in the patients
+An AI based model that classifies the diffrent types of brain cancer in the patients